 Parking: There is limited free parking on site.

-Pets: Dogs can stay in our camping pods.
+Dogs: Dogs can stay in our camping pods.
 There is a £5 charge per dog per night for our camping pod accommodation which is payable upon arrival.
-Pets are not permitted in the hostel accommodation at YHA Malham however, assistance dogs are welcome throughout, please advise upon booking.
+Pets are not permitted in the hostel accommodation at YHA Malham.
+Assistance dogs are welcome throughout.

 (PDF download - 106.54 KB)

 Malham is an ideal school trip destination, providing a scenic rural location with access to a range of activities and places of natural interest.
 Educational packages in both history and geography are available.
 There is space for up to 82 people, an on site restaurant and classroom facilities, perfect for school parties.

 Visit the YHA School Trips website for more information.

 Volunteering with YHA is a fantastic way to have fun, learn new skills, boost your CV and travel to different places.
 We have a variety of different opportunities to choose from and volunteering roles to suit everyone.